nuxeo-sandbox/nuxeo-video-tools/README.md

 Bind the two widgets to any string property

 ## Build-Install

-### Get the Marketplace Package
-In the "releases" pa	rt of this repository, you can download the marketplace package ready to be installed in your nuxeo server.
-It has the name `nuxeo-video-tools-mp-{version}`.

-You can then install it either from the `Admin Center` (see [here](http://doc.nuxeo.com/x/moFH), in the "offline installation" part) or from the command line (`nuxeoctl mp-install /path/to/nuxeo-video-tools-mp-{version}`)

-### Build
 Assuming [`maven`](http://maven.apache.org) (min.
 3.2.1) is installed on your computer:

 ```